Celiant/PTtest/README.md

 5. Install "Custom Thread Groups" plugin by JMeter Plugins Manager.
 There is should be found by UI in Apache JMeter: Options->Plugins Managers->Available Plugins

-6. Install "WebSocket Samplers by Peter Doornbosch" plugin by JMeter Plugins Manager.
+6. Install "WebSocket Samplers by Peter Doornbch" plugin by JMeter Plugins Manager.
 There is should be found by UI in Apache JMeter: Options->Plugins Managers->Available Plugins

+7. Change Guardian's port number in "User Defined Variables".
+If Open Source project built by docker - need to enter 3000, for case when project built by yarn - need to enter 4200.

 ## Usage Short Flow
 ### Pre-requests